(First published Jan 18, 2023. Last updated Dec 19, 2024.)

 LOOKING AT DIFFERENT ADVISORIES

 These are the standards we are most comfortable following in terms of whether we decide to bring a cacao variety onto the line-up.
-And we’re proud to say that all our cacao varieties fall generally in these ranges.
-[6]

 But interestingly, the FDA advisory for lead is specifically regarding candy sold to children.
 There's no specific FDA advisory for heavy metals in chocolate.
 We can only assume that this is because there has never been a public health crisis regarding heavy metals in chocolate.